mgrimace/Homelab/OMV.md

 3. Find the disk ID `ls -l /dev/disks/by-id/` - find the serial that matches the device info from the previous command: `ata-Samsung_SSD_870_QVO_2TB_SERIAL` (note: actual serial redacted)
 4. Add the disk to the OMV: `qm set 100 -scsi1 /dev/disk/by-id/ata-Samsung_SSD_870_QVO_2TB_SERIAL`
    1. where 100 = what we set as our OMV VM ID, and scsi1 is the virtual port number (since our NVME is already scsi0)

+make sure iothread is enabled for second drive in hardware

 Go back to your 100 OMV, make sure the new storage is there under disks, then hit start!